archimedesdev/sdk/GETTING_STARTED.md

 > The production base URL for the REST API is **https://snapbundle.tagdynamics.net/v1/**

+### Licensing
+The SnapBundle™ Platform is a licensed technology.
+Different license plans are available.
+If an API call is with an unlicensed operation request, an [HTTP error code 412, _Precondition Failed_](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.13 "RFC - 10.4.13 412 Precondition Failed"), will be returned to the caller.

 ### Support
 The fastest way to obtain support is by using the [snapbundle] tag on Stack Overflow.
 The Tag Dynamics engineer team monitors and answers questions marked with this tag throughout the day.
 If you feel a question is too sensitive for the forum, you may alternatively email <engineering@tagdynamics.net>.